-The word Sapeur derives from the French acronym ‘SAPE’, short for ‘Société des Ambianceurs et des Personnes Élégantes,’ and the term refers to Congolese men who take pride in dressing in stylish, elegant and colorful clothing.
-The usual pieces of attire include suave suits, silk ties, bowler hats and sometimes even monocles, conjuring aesthetical links to the France‘s trendy salons of the 1920s.
-However unlike many fashion trends where only the rich can afford to keep up to date, Sapeurism is associated with hard working middle class men who are happy to save up their well-earned Francs to afford these expensive outfits.
+The word sapeur derives from the French acronym ‘SAPE’, short for ‘Société des Ambianceurs et des Personnes Élégantes’, and the term refers to Congolese men who take pride in dressing in stylish, elegant and colourful clothing.
+The aesthetic is defied by suave suits, silk ties, bowler hats and sometimes even monocles, taking cues from the dandyish clothing worn in the French salons of the 1920s, and updating the look with bold colours and patterns that characterise the traditional ‘Liputa’ styles of the Democratic Republic of the Congo.
+Unlike many fashion trends where only the rich can afford to keep up to date, Sapeurism is associated with hard-working middle-class men who are happy to save up their well-earned francs to afford these expensive outfits.

 The subculture is heavily influenced by 18th- and 19th-century dandyism, which saw many British and French middle-class men place particular focus on their dress, posture and language in an attempt to appear of a higher class.
 While it may seem somewhat shallow in retrospect, at the time, it was seen by many as a sign of taking control of their destinies, and it is this meaning that seems to resonate with the Congolese.